 As part of your claim, a medical assessment will be needed.
 This will be conducted by an independent expert and appointments can usually be booked locally by our personal injury solicitors.

-The settlement you’d get for being hit by a car on your bike would primarily depend on what type of injuries you received and how bad they were.
+The settlement you’d get as a cyclist hit by a car would primarily depend on what type of injuries you received and how bad they were.
 However, we’ve listed some examples of payout amounts for common injuries as a guide below.

 |Back||Severe||£38,780 - £160,980||Severe injury to the upper or lower back, which may result in paralysis or other problems with the lower body's organs.|

 |Back||Moderate||£12,510 - £38,780||This range of compensation amounts could apply to a variety of back injuries, including lumbar vertebrae compression, ligament or soft tissue injury, ongoing pain, and/or discomfort.|

 |Back||Mild||Up to £12,510||Strains and sprains, soft tissue injuries, a slipped disc, and muscle soreness are all examples of less serious back injuries.